Van Jefferson: Los Angeles Rams

-2021

 In 2021, Jefferson saw an increase in production playing under new Rams quarterback Matthew Stafford and in light of a season-ending injury to teammate Robert Woods.
-Through Week 14, Jefferson had 47 receptions, 708 receiving yards and 5 touchdowns.
-Jefferson became a Super Bowl champion when the Rams beat the Cincinnati Bengals 23-20 in Super Bowl LVI.
-In the Super Bowl, Jefferson recorded 4 catches for 23 yards.
+He finished the regular season with 50 receptions for 802 yards and six touchdowns.
+Jefferson became a Super Bowl champion when the Rams beat the Cincinnati Bengals 23–20 in Super Bowl LVI.
+In the Super Bowl, Jefferson recorded four catches for 23 yards.

-2022

 On September 24, 2022, Jefferson was placed on injured reserve.
 He was designated to return from injured reserve on October 24, 2022, and activated for Week 8.
 On December 8, 2022, Jefferson caught the game winning touchdown pass from newly signed quarterback Baker Mayfield to beat the Las Vegas Raiders.

+Atlanta Falcons

+On October 10, 2023, Jefferson was traded to the Atlanta Falcons for a swap of 2025 late round picks.

+Jefferson played 12 games for the Falcons, totalling 12 receptions for 101 yards.
+Jefferson saw only 27% of the offensive snaps in his first outing with the team in week 6, but saw a significant uptick playing 49% and 71% of offensive snaps the following two weeks before going on to average 39% of offensive snaps the remainder of his tenure.

+Pittsburgh Steelers

+On March 18, 2024, Jefferson signed a one-year contract with the Pittsburgh Steelers.

+Jefferson finished the regular season making 24 total receptions for 276 yards and two touchdowns as the Steelers finished 10-7 and entered the playoffs as the sixth seeded team in the AFC.

+During the wild card round, Jefferson caught one touchdown pass on a pass from Russell Wilson as the Steelers lost 14-28 to the Baltimore Ravens.

+Tennessee Titans

+On March 14, 2025, Jefferson signed with the Tennessee Titans on a one-year, $2.5 million contract.

+Jefferson began the preseason as a starter, listed as the third wide receiver on the depth chart.
+He caught three passes for 102 yards and a touchdown in the final preseason game, a 23-13 victory over the Minnesota Vikings.
+Jefferson, however, began the regular season as the fourth wide receiver on the roster behind rookie Elic Ayomanor.